 - “I wish I could just retire and travel the world or something.”

 Warning Signs of Burnout in Others

 Maybe you’re not the one you’re concerned about.
-Maybe you’re worried that your boss has burned out and is therefore making some bad decisions.
-Or that the team lead you put in place is buckling under the pressure.
+Perhaps you’re worried that your boss has burned out and is, therefore, making some bad decisions.
+Or that the team leads you to put in place is buckling under the pressure.
 Sometimes burnout in others is obvious, but most of the time, it isn’t—at least not without taking a good, hard look.

 Here, then, are some signs to look for: